British press ethics inquiry could be curtailed

 The Leveson proceedings are separate from another inquiry into phone-hacking by parliament's Culture, Media and Sport Committee, which concluded on Tuesday that Murdoch was unfit to run a major international company.

-Satellite broadcaster BSkyB sought to distance itself from the hacking row at Murdoch's News Corp, its biggest shareholder, after British lawmakers suggested BSkyB's ties to News Corp might jeopardize its license.
+Satellite broadcaster BSkyB sought to distance itself from the hacking row at Murdoch's News Corp, its biggest shareholder, after British lawmakers suggested BSkyB's ties to News Corp might jeopardise its license.

 (Reporting by Stephen Addison; Editing by Mark Heinrich)